Elton-Ge/E-goshopping/README.md

 ---

 Ego Shopping System is a online shopping website.
-The whole system is built on the RPC architecture.
+It uses a distributed system architecture .
 The core technical stacks are shown as below
 - Core technical stacks
     - Spring Security
     - Spring Boot